disclosure: affiliate links may be used in this post.

 The table turned out much better than I envisioned.
 I really do love red and white and I think the stripes look good on the drop leaf.

 I bought two colorful knobs from Hobby Lobby for the table but I didn’t like them.
-I had two white knobs I bought on an earlier trip to Hobby Lobby to use on another piece and they didn’t work out for that one.
-Perfect for the grain sack table.
+Two white knobs I bought on an earlier trip to Hobby Lobby to use on another piece worked out perfectly.

 I couldn’t resist turning the white door around and getting a pic of the peace sign.
 It’s kind of creepy but kind of cool too.